 Carpal tunnel syndrome occurs when the wrist’s median nerve is pinched precisely in the carpal tunnel region of the wrist.
 When this happens it causes hand pain, as well as a numb and tingly feeling in the area.
 Although there are many reasons for which carpal tunnel may develop, common ones include fractures, arthritis, nerve-damaging or inflammatory conditions, and the repetitive bending of the wrist for long periods of time.
 Basically, anything that puts pressure on the median nerve through the carpal tunnel region can lead to the development of carpal tunnel syndrome.

 While hand or wrist pain may be indicators of wrist arthritis or carpal tunnel syndrome, there are many other symptoms that may also present themselves depending on the severity and type of condition.
 Other symptoms a person may experience in the wrist or hand include stiffness, numbness, swelling, limited motion, weakness, cracking or grinding when moved, and tingling.
 If a person is experiencing any of these symptoms, it’s important to go to the doctor to correctly identify the cause.
-If diagnosed with either wrist arthritis or carpal tunnel syndrome, a number of treatment options, including Platelet Rich Plasma therapy and Stem Cell therapy, are available alternatives.
+If diagnosed with either wrist arthritis or carpal tunnel syndrome, a number of treatment options, including cold laser therapy, are available alternatives.

-Contact us today to learn more about PRP and Stem Cell Therapy.
+Contact us today to learn more about Cold Laser Therapy!